 When conducting academic research or a thesis experiment, students collect data from the primary source.
 The kind of data collected during this process may vary according to the kind of research being performed—lab experiments, statistical data gathering, etc.

-For example, a student carrying out a research project with the aim of finding out the effect of daily intake of fruit juice on an individual's weight will need to take a sample population of 2 or more people, feed them with fruit juice daily and record the changes in their weight.
+For example, a student carrying out a research project to find out the effect of daily intake of fruit juice on an individual’s weight will need to take a sample population of 2 or more people, feed them with fruit juice daily and record the changes in their weight.
 The data gathered throughout this process is primary.